Sea Fortress Suomenlinna

 This review is the subjective opinion of a Tripadvisor member and not of Tripadvisor LLC.
 Tripadvisor performs checks on reviews as part of our industry-leading trust & safety standards.
 Read our transparency report to learn more.

-We hope to see you again soon!
+Hope to see you again soon in Suomenlinna!
 Stop by the Suomenlinna visitor centre next to the ferry pier to get the best tips for your visit.

 This response is the subjective opinion of the management representative and not of Tripadvisor LLC.